mennetorelli/Plumberz/README.md

 print $ runConduitPure $ yieldMany [1..] .| takeC x .| sumC
 ```

-We evaluated both versions 20 times, summing respectively the first 10000000, 40000000, 70000000 and 100000000 integers,
+We evaluated both versions 20 times, summing the first 10000000, 40000000, 70000000 and 100000000 integers,
-and this is the result we obtained:
+and these are the obtained results:

 ![png](images/output_11_1.png)

-Note that for this evaluation, we skipped the `-O` flag, because it provided a weird optimization that enabled the program to cache the result of each iteration, so that iterating the function for instance 10 times, the results were the following:
+Note that for this evaluation, we skipped the `-O` flag, because it enabled a weird optimization
+that allowed the program to cache the result of each iteration,
+so that, iterating the function 10 times, we obtained the following results:

 ```
 38.2066878s